alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Part of the work is done inside the HDA within the Houdini environment like attribute binding, UI building, parameters creations, their visibility conditions, final compile and much more.

+Python has been used to enhance The user experience and to add functionalities like: copy/paste iterators data, load/save palette's libraries, load flame files authored with other applications and much more.

 FLAM3 for SideFX Houdini generate a live point cloud of the fractal Flame being worked on, witch is the actual render.
 From there to the final image it is left to the users ( aka points rendering ).